18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 send it to tts-travelauths@gsa.gov.
-Then, create a [miscellaneous voucher](#how-do-i-create-a-local-or-miscellaneous-voucher) in [Concur](https://travel.gsa.gov) and [attach the receipt](#attaching-receipts) you recieved after purchasing the insurance.
+Then, create a [miscellaneous voucher](#how-do-i-create-a-local-or-miscellaneous-voucher) in [Concur](https://travel.gsa.gov) and [attach the receipt](#attaching-receipts) you received after purchasing the insurance.

 #### How should I claim local transportation expenses?